 It is time for the Let’s Lunch group to get together to nosh.
 This month’s nibble is pies.
 No, I did not instantly think of a sticky, gooey, and sweet pie.
 Instead, my thoughts jumped to savory.
-Particularly, chicken pot pie.
+Particularly, this Summer Chicken Pot Pie.
 You know the kind; thick chunks of chicken, sweet veggie niblets, and a saucy but savory gravy that wraps it all together.
 The kind that drips off of your fork, and runs down your chin pot pie.

 I have been thinking about this savory chicken pot pie since I picked up these cute chicken shaped ramekins.
 I know …. dorky to buy a dish just for a certain meal.
 I could not resist.
 Let’s Lunch seemed like the perfect time to perfect my pot pie recipe.
 Which by the way is very simple.
 I decided to forego the traditional chicken pot pie; you know the one full of chicken, peas, carrots, and celery.
 I wanted this one to be a little French and to ooze summer time.

 I had planned to use chicken thighs for this recipe but had a very large breast leftover from another meal, so I used that.
 I started by using a little carrot, celery, and shallot as my base and then threw in summer fresh green beans, and summer squash.
 As well I added a diced russet potato which acted as a thickener.